BillyMazotti/refer_python3_2024/README.md

 make
 ```

+## Download and prepare COCO dataset
+Download all 2014 Train, Val, and Test Images from the [COCO website](https://cocodataset.org/#download).

+Download the annotation zip files for the RefCOCO dataset mentioned previously in the readme.

-Add the Image and Annotations (~27.5 GB).
-Within the "/refer_python3_2024/data" directory, your folder structure should look like the below image
+Integrate the Image and Annotations (~27.5 GB) within the "/refer_python3_2024/data" directory; your folder structure should look like the below image

 ![alt text](data_folder_structure.png)

 You should now be able to run pyReferDemo.ipynb completely.
 At the moment we are unable to completely run pyEvalDemo.ipynb.